wittfabian/djangae/djangae/contrib/gauth/README.md

 ## Gauth

 Djangae includes two applications to aid authentication and user management with App Engine.
-Each provides both an abstract class, to extend if your defining your own custom User model, or concrete version to use in place of `'django.contrib.auth.models.User'`.
+Each provides both an abstract class, to extend if you're defining your own custom User model, or a concrete version to use in place of `'django.contrib.auth.models.User'`.
 Also provided are custom authentication backends which delegate to the App Engine users API and a middleware to handle the link between the Django's user object and App Engine's (amongst other things).

 ## Using the Datastore